Substitutes for contaminants: The EU’s Restriction of Hazardous Substances (RoHS) Directive

 Toxic cadmium in quantum dot technologies

-The Oeko-Institut’s researchers also focused on the Directive in their Study to assess 2 RoHS exemption requests, published in 2016.
-In this study, they conducted a comprehensive assessment of two exemption requests for cadmium, a highly toxic and carcinogenic substance, in quantum dot applications.
+The Oeko-Institut’s researchers also focused on the Directive in their 2016 study to assess 2 RoHS exemption requests.
+In this study, they assessed two exemption requests for cadmium, a highly toxic and carcinogenic substance, in quantum dot applications.
 Quantum dot technology can be used to achieve high-quality colour performance in televisions and monitors.
 The Oeko-Institut had previously analysed the relevant exemption requests in 2014, but with the rapid development of this market segment, an update was required in 2015.

 Based on their assessment of the requests, the researchers recommended the renewal of the RoHS exemption allowing the use of cadmium quantum dots in displays for a period of three years.
 One consideration was that from a toxicological perspective, the alternative substances offered no significant benefits or disadvantages.
-The key factor, however, was the much higher energy consumption of cadmium-free displays – by around 20 per cent – which was considered a negative environmental impact associated with the use of these alternatives.
-The short exemption period, however, is specifically intended to support environmentally-oriented innovations in display technology which avoid the use of hazardous substances while achieving high-quality colour performance.
+The key factor, however, was the 20 per cent higher energy consumption of cadmium-free displays – such alternative technologies merely displace the environmental impacts.
+The short exemption period, however, is specifically intended to support green innovations in display technology which avoid the use of hazardous substances while achieving high-quality colour performance.